Euro 2020 is on the horizon and Poland head into the tournament looking to finally make a splash.

 Attack: Robert Lewandowski

 Lewandowski is so good that genuine top-class forwards like Arkadiusz Milik and Krzysztof Piatek are fixtures on the Polish bench.
-While both men are talented, and Piatek in particular has an impressive goals-to-caps ratio, they cannot get anywhere near to the enduring genius of Lewandowski.
-He can score goals of any kind, link play with his brilliant mind and he’s as composed on the ball as you’ll find (although just two of his 63 goals for Poland have come at major tournaments).
+While both men are talented, and Piatek, in particular, has an impressive goals-to-caps ratio, they cannot get anywhere near to the enduring genius of Lewandowski.
+He can score goals of any kind, link play with his brilliant mind and he’s as composed on the ball as you’ll find (although just two of his 66 goals for Poland have come at major tournaments).

 Jerzy Brzeczek guided Poland to qualify for Euro 2020, however an underwhelming performance in the Nations League as well as what Polish FA president Zbigniew Boniek labelled “discouragement” in the team saw him sacked and replaced by Paulo Sousa.